kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

 - Was really great.
 We went out for drinks and eats at Firehouse in Sunnyvale afterwards.
 - I took notes; it ended up being two presentations!
 Yass! :)
+- I'm undecided about whether I should make the hotswapping an entire post or just include it here.
+- Eh..I'll probably make an entire post this weekend, so I can link to the repo and stuff.
+  It was really fascinating, as was the other talk on Probability Distribution, given by Tikhon.

 ## Things to do Fri/Sat/Sun